Want to feel completely confident in your ecommerce bookkeeping?

 Ecommerce accounting methods: cash, accrual, and modified cash

-A bookkeeping method refers to the practices and procedures used to record financial transactions, maintain records, and generate financial statements.
-Choosing the right bookkeeping method is crucial for making informed decisions about your business’s finances, as it impacts the accuracy of financial forecasting and the data available for analysis.
+An accounting method refers to the practices and procedures used to record financial transactions, maintain records, and generate financial statements.
+Choosing the right method is crucial for making informed decisions about your business’s finances, as it impacts the accuracy of financial forecasting and the data available for analysis.

 Let’s explore the most common bookkeeping methods.
-These methods use double-entry accounting, where each transaction must have at least two general ledger accounts assigned, which balance and offset each other.
+These methods use double-entry bookkeeping, where each transaction must have at least two general ledger accounts assigned, which balance and offset each other.

-Cash accounting is similar to how we manage our personal finances.
-Income is recognized when you receive money from a sale, and expenses are recorded when money goes out.
+With the cash accounting method, income is recognized when you receive money from a sale, and expenses are recorded when money goes out.
 With this method, you only account for income or expenses when the cash is exchanged, which makes it easier to understand your cash flow.

 Example: Your store receives an order for 500 pairs of summer sandals.
 The shoes are manufactured and shipped to the customer who pays the invoice 30 days later.
-With the cash accounting method, you record the income for these sandals when the customer’s payment is in your account, despite being a month since they received the sandals and more than a month since you received and prepared the order.
+If you’re using cash accounting, you would record the income for these sandals when the customer’s payment is in your account, despite being a month since they received the sandals and more than a month since you received and prepared the order.

 Accrual accounting is more suitable for businesses dealing with inventory.
 This method requires you to record revenue from sales when they occur, not when the cash is received.
 A similar process applies to expenses.
 Accrual accounting helps you understand the long-term impact of inventory purchases and sales on your financial performance.